xuanbachtran02/Tiamut/readme.md

   * Modmailing with support for the diverse range of message contents (multiple images, files)

 * **Database:**
-  * Maintain system database using `SQLite 3` library
+  * Maintain system database using `SQLite3` library
   * See past logs of a user with `logs`
   * Paginated commands interfaces via reactions
   * Searchable by text queries using `logs search`